₹9,372₹20,000

 Cultural Capital of Gujarat

-If you love history and heritage, Vadodara is the perfect getaway.
+Vadodara is an ideal destination for heritage buffs.
 You can expect hot and humid weather with heavy rainfall during the monsoon months.
-Vadodara is a hot favourite among foodies too.
+You can also sample delicious cuisines at Vadodara.

 ₹17,015